CEatBTU/FGPU_Compiler/README.md

 ## Instructions
 Install docker in your system.

-        git clone this repository.
+        git clone this repository

+        cd FGPU_Compiler/compiler

+        docker build -t fgpu_compiler .

+The compiler binaries will then be available inside the container in the /llvm/llvm-3.7.1.build/bin folder.

-        cd FGPU_Compiler/kernel
+        cd ../kernel

         docker run -v $(pwd):/llvm/kernels -it fgpu_compiler

-This will start the docker instance
+This will create a directory /llvm/kernels inside the container and mount the current directory over there, and then run the container into interactive mode (i.e., you get a shell inside the container).

         cd to llvm/kernels